ouzi-dev/prow-gke-terraform/README.md

 - Managed Control Plane and Nodes by GKE
 - Automatic control plane upgrades
 - Automatic node updades
-- Cluster scales up and down as needed
+- Cluster scales up and down as needed, min 1
-- Injected all needed secrets to install Prow
+- Two different node pools such that the cluster can scale according to the workload provided
 - Setup GSuite integration with RBAC

 ## Usage